View XML QR Code

 Custodial History

-Russell Mickelsen, a cousin of Clayton Mickelsen, donated this collection to the WSU College of Veterinary Medicine on October 9, 2006.
+Russell Mickelsen, a cousin of Clayton Mickelsen, donated the majority of this collection to the WSU College of Veterinary Medicine on October 9, 2006.

 Acquisition Information